-We know that the letter ( j) has only been in the English alphabet a little over 500 years, so we know that our Saviour being a Hebrew, did not originally bear this name Jesus, which comes from the Greek word Iesous, which does not mean salvation.
+We know that the letter ( j) has only been in the English alphabet for a little over 500 years, so we know that our Saviour being a Hebrew, did not originally bear the name Jesus, which comes from the Greek word Iesous, which does not mean salvation.

 The Messiah’s Hebrew name transliterated

 The name “Yehoshua” literally means God-saves.
 The name Yehoshua was then shortened for everyday use the same way a name like Johnathon is often shortened to John, and the four syllable name Yehoshua was shortened to three syllables, Yeshua.

 Hebrew names always carry a meaning, and one way is to translate the name, which is bringing across the meaning of the name.
 The other method is the most common and is called transliteration, which is the bringing across of the sound of the name. *(It is this translation-transliteration issue some argue)

 Seeing these facts we know for certain that the savior name was not these two words (Jesus, Ieous), at least not in Hebrew.
 We also know according to the scriptures, our Saviour had to come with the authority of Yahweh, His Name would mean salvation, and Yahweh with us, which the name Yahshua does.
 (Yah is the abbreviation of Yahweh that is in Yahshua, and shua carries the meaning of salvation.
 The Hebrew-English Lexicon of the Old Testament, by Brown, Driver, and Briggs, page 221, tells us that the Name Yahshua means Yahweh is salvation.).